emqx/eip/active/0021-msg-batch-for-resources.md

 So that the old resource layer is divided into two parts: "resource workers" and "resource management".

 The "resource workers" is a pool maintains several worker processes.
-It is the component for querying external resources, maintaining the message queue (`replayq`), and sending the messages to the drivers.
+It is the component for querying external resources, maintaining the message queue, and sending the messages to the drivers.

 The "resource management" part is the old resource layer, and remains unchanged as before, which is responsible for resource management operations.